speedy-beaver/tinker-notes/calibre-container.md

 So I prefer to downloading suitable content with calibre's prepared recipes into ebooks and consume them with any form of kindle reader.

-To further simplify the process I have created a simple dockerfile that will create an container image which by default downloads "The Economist".
+To further simplify the process I have created a dockerfile that will create an container image which by default downloads "The Economist".

 ## Create the Image
 The ```Dockerfile``` :